Wire Armature: Tips, Techniques & How To Wrap Wire

 Using your felting needle on a wire armature:

 Hitting the wire with your felting needle can easily break the needle.
 Felt gently, using as coarse a needle as you can.
 For very thin legs etc, hold your needle so it is almost parallel with the wire and stab sideways up and down the leg rather than straight into it.

 How do I wrap wire?

-When wrapping use a thin piece of wool, and try to tear off a piece 'with the grain' of the wool so you get a nice long piece.
+When wrapping use a thin strand of wool, and try to tear off a piece 'with the grain' of the wool so you get a nice long length.
 When wrapping you want to keep the wool flat as though you are trying to wrap a ribbon flat around the wire - do not allow the fibres to twist (it starts to look like a piece of string or rope wrapped around rather than a neat wrap).
+Make sure you wrap the wool by keeping your wrapping hand close to the wire.
+Pull the wool tight after each wrap (you can best do this close to the wire so not to tear the strand off).
 The best way to stop the fibres twisting is to hold the wool with one hand and wrap the very top of the fibres around the armature, turning the wire armature to get the wool to 'lock on', and continue to turn the armature to wrap it, rather than moving the wool around the wire.
 You cannot twist the fibres if you use that method.

 Wrap all the way to the very last few fibres at the end – these will hold the others in place.

 Here is a handy video of how we create the paws for our Large Wire Hare, showing wrapping techniques:

 And in this video, we show you how to tease out your fibres to create a long strand of wool, ready to wrap your wire:

 Our product recommendations...